 But let me clear.
-I’m not saying using outbound strategies to replace your existing inbound tactics.
-I’m saying you should be using them both.
+I’m not calling for outbound strategies to replace your existing inbound tactics.

 By the end of this post, you will see why you need to be using both inbound and outbound sales strategies in a perfect balance to get the most out of every marketing dollar.

 The main attraction to inbound sales is that your customers already know what they will be getting from your business.
 Client referrals, visits to your website, blog posts or articles will have gotten your business noticed.

 They will have done their research and will already know how you can help.

 If you need further inbound lead acquisition strategies, we have done a complete article dedicated to exactly this.

 Every inbound lead has chosen you to solve their pain points.
 In other words, all inbound leads are inherently pre-sold, further reducing the amount of resources you need to invest in order to turn them into sales.
 I had briefly touched this point while discussing B2B internet marketing strategies.

 When an inbound lead comes to you, they fill in forms that require them to tell you what they need before any other form of communication.

 This is great because they will either qualify for what you are looking for with minimal effort, or they won’t.
 There is no need for further phone calls, emails, etc to find out what they are after.
 Converting these leads to sales is often a lot easier.